Bulow tallied three for Richmond (Suz Kitsteiner / RichmondKickers.com)

 Bulow would strike again when he met a pass from Bangura in full stride at the top of the 18-yard box and blasted a shot past Dutch Lions goalkeeper Brian Visser.
 Bulow completed his hat trick by converting from the penalty spot in the 65th minute, and Bangura put a bow on the rout with a goal of his own with two minutes remaining.
 The completion of the hat trick came five minutes after Dayton found the net for the only time on a 60th minute penalty kick from Marvin van der Pluijm.

-Bulow’s goals were his ninth, 10th and 11th all-time in Open Cup play, and is now tied for 3rd in Pro Era goal scoring with Sebastien Le Toux of the Philadelphia Union.
+Bulow’s goals were his eighth, ninth, and 10th in Open Cup play, and is now tied for 3rd in Modern Era goal scoring with Sebastien Le Toux of the Philadelphia Union.
 Ahead of Bulow and Le Toux are Melvin Tarley with 12 goals, and Johnny Menyongar and Jaime Moreno with 13.

 Bulow scored his first five tournament goals playing for the Cape Cod Crusaders in the PDL, tallying three in 2004 and two more in 2006.
 He has scored three others for the Kickers, one each in 2007, 2008 and 2009.